How to Build Author Archive Pages That Earn Trust and Increase Clicks

 Prioritize the Best and Most Relevant Posts

-Do not simply show every article in reverse chronological order and stop there.
-Consider adding a featured section at the top with the author’s most useful or representative work.
+Don’t just display every article in reverse chronological order and call it done.
+Consider adding a featured section at the top with the author’s most useful work.

 - Editor’s picks